kristinlyndal/data-viz/Project-Part-2.md

 | To understand what should be improved upon with my visuals and charts  | No, I think the visuals were focused. <br /><br />I see visuals are imperative.       |
 | To catch any final thoughts that my questions might have missed     | I was surprised by the numbers that we have not achieved that this year.       |

+# Key Findings

+* The two key points that stuck with users was unanimous: how long the process is to be resettled and how few refugees are being resettled in the U.S..
+* Everyone thought the timeline was very strong and clear.
+* The Myths/Facts setup was well received.

+# Next Steps

+Changes I plan on implementing based on user feedback:
+* Revise Unit Charts: In the second unit chart, I will change the color of the people icons to grey.
+I may do this for the first unit chart too.
+* Add context: I will add copy about why there are many unfilled spots for those who would like to read more.
+* Revise Taxes Graph: I will make the bottom of the graph line up and the top show the difference.
+Then I will adjust the title to better call out that this is what is spent and taxed per capita.
+* When presenting the Taxes Graph: I will call out my source.
+* Revise the layout of the Timeline: The timeline is overwhelmingly effective and the aspect that has the most impact.
+I plan to remove the added text on the left side and just focus on the timeline.
+I think there is enough information as is.
+* Revise Unfilled Spots Graph: I will adjust the text to focus more on the unfilled spots and less on the Biden administration since it is not the focus of my presentation.